-Deep fried fish and seafood can be light, crisp, and wonderful, or heavy, sodden, and awful.
+Deep-fried fish and seafood can be light, crisp, and wonderful, or heavy, soggy, and greasy.
 Making the right choices and using the proper deep-frying techniques and tools can make all the difference.
-For successful deep-frying, you will need a heavy, deep pot, oil, a thermometer, tongs or a spider to remove fried items, and an area to drain the cooked seafood.
+For successful deep-frying, you will need a heavy, deep pot, high-heat oil, a thermometer, tongs or a spider to remove fried items, and an area to drain the cooked seafood.

 Choose the Right Oil

 The smoke point of an oil is the temperature at which it begins to break down, give off acrid smoke, and become unusable.
-When deep frying, choose an oil with a high smoke point (peanut, grapeseed, safflower, soybean, sunflower, canola, and extra light olive oil are all good choices) and a flavor that is either neutral or appropriate to the type of food you're cooking.
+When deep-frying, choose an oil with a high smoke point (peanut, grapeseed, safflower, soybean, sunflower, canola, and extra light olive oil are all good choices) with a flavor that is either neutral or appropriate to the type of food you're cooking.
 Don't use unrefined oils for deep frying, as their smoke points are much lower.

 The Right Pot

-Using a heavy, deep pot is best for deep frying.
+Using a heavy, deep pot is best for deep-frying.
 At the minimum, the pot should hold about 3 inches of oil and have at least 3 inches of space above the oil line.
-The larger the pot, the more you can cook at once and the quicker the oil will get back to temperature after each batch of frying.
+The larger the pot, the more you can cook at once.

 Use an Oil Thermometer

 There are many ways to estimate whether an oil is hot enough for frying (bread cubes, a pinch of flour, chopsticks), but there is only one way to know the right temperature.
-An oil thermometer is inexpensive, but invaluable when deep frying.
-If a recipe doesn't specify a temperature, 360 F is a good choice for deep frying most fish and seafood.
+An oil thermometer is inexpensive, but invaluable when deep-frying.
+If a recipe doesn't specify a temperature, 350 F is a good choice for deep-frying most fish and seafood.